KishanDeka/reportinator/README.md

 # To do:
 * Fitting in the graph
-* All in one code for running the python script, and outputting into a tex file, and compiling.

 # Example:
-One example has been loaded by default into this program.
-Please see it, before erasing out anything.
+One example has been given in the program at `example_source`